yxnchen/BATF/README.md

 - `kr.m`:  A Kronecker product function.
 - `mat2ten.m`: A tensor folding function.
 - `ten2mat.m`: A tensor unfolding function.
 - `vec_combination.m`: A function for summing up the bias vectors to a 3-dimensional tensor.
+(Please consider using a new version of MATLAB)
 - `safelog.m`: A safe logarithm function inspired by the work of [BCPF](https://github.com/qbzhao/BCPF).

 ### Experimental dataset